 You need a few things to get WordPress up and running, but it's cheap and easy.

-- Domain – A domain can cost anywhere from 88 cents up to thousands of dollars.
-Your’s probably won’t cost you more than $12 or so.
+- Domain - A domain can cost anywhere from 88 cents up to thousands of dollars.
+Your's probably won't cost you more than $13 or so.
 It depends!
 Use the search below to find out if your desired domain is available.

 - Hosting - Get a yearly or monthly plan.
 Prices vary, but you can get started for as low as $2.95.